 How to spend your money?
 You can spend it any way you want, just be sure you do not give it away, and be sure you do not own too many assets (cars, houses, stocks, bonds, etc).
 This page has information on how you can save money and how you can spend money: How Will Savings Affect My SSI Check?

 Debt: If you have debt, your back pay may only be protected for two months.
+There are special regulations that will allow you to protect your backpay beyond this.
 Learn more here